-- The enhancements.
-The second version was marked by significant improvements in controlled documentation management, an audit trail of document activity, and security of the overall system.
+The second version was marked by significant improvements in controlled documentation management, an audit trail of document activity, and the security of the overall system.
 Since Alfresco OOTB functionality wasn’t enough to make the whole solution fully functional, we modified the UI by creating collapsible panels and an easily operated navigation bar with menu icons.
 We also enabled users to define whether the amendments made within the document were major or minor, and attach comments to these changes.

 Moreover, users could seamlessly access the document’s full version history and track the required one.
 The security of the system was also modified since the previous version of the DM system didn’t fully enable high-level safety of the documentation workflow within the enterprise.
-Hence, for authorized users we extended the standard way of setting security permissions on documents and folders.
+Hence, for authorized users, we extended the standard way of setting security permissions on documents and folders.
 It was also possible to classify the document security level by using a ‘Classification’ field that offered users 3 standard options: confidential, sensitive, and public.

 The security aspect of the client’s healthcare document management system was also enhanced significantly; namely, we reinforced the security of audit trails by restricting the ability to modify, disable, and delete them.
 Also, in order to eliminate the risks of accident document deletion, we implemented a special request field where all users could provide the reason for the document/folder deletion.

 The necessity to automate your healthcare organization is now higher than ever before.
 Likewise, the opportunities to integrate efficient technologies that will take the pain related to the document management processes away are greater than ever before.
-Thus, if you are ready to streamline your business with the right medical document management software but don’t know how, drop us a line, and our specialist will certainly guide you in the right direction.
+Thus, if you are ready to streamline your business with the right medical document management software but don’t know how drop us a line, and our specialist will certainly guide you in the right direction.